Cycling-Tour de France resumes after climate activists try to block riders | Sports-Games

 The 10th stage of the Tour de France was halted for 10 minutes on Tuesday after half a dozen climate activists tried to stop riders on the road before being pulled out by police and a senior organisers' official.
 The activists, one of them wearing a t-shirt saying "We have 989 days left", sat on the road some 36 kilometres (22 miles) from the finish in Megeve, a Reuters witness said.

 The activists were pulled off the road by police, helped by Tour organisers' Amaury Sport Organisation (ASO) general director Yann Le Moenner.
-Contacted by Reuters, ASO declined to comment.
+ASO declined to comment when contacted by Reuters.

 Stage leader Alberto Bettiol rode through a cloud of pink from a flare before being asked by a race official to get off his bike just before organisers said the stage had been stopped.
 Ten minutes later, race director Christian Prudhomme ordered racing to resume.